-The disciplines studied at the Department of Technical Sciences are present in the curricula of the Faculties of Architecture, Urbanism and Interior Design.
+The disciplines studied at the Department of Technical Sciences are present in the curricula of the Faculties of Architecture, Urban Planning and Interior Design.

 The activities are coordinated by the department’s academic staff: courses, seminars, practical activities, technical projects; they define two major areas: 'architectural technology' and 'engineering sciences'.
 Some subjects (regarding the fundamental technical aspects of the building design process) are compulsory; others (regarding different degrees of knowledge or particular aspects of the architectural field) can be chosen by the students.

 The vast majority of the DTS’s disciplines is oriented towards designing new buildings; however, there are some subjects that explore the technical problems resulted from existing buildings interventions, older or more recent.
 On the other hand, alongside with cutting-edge technologies, historical materials and historical building techniques are also part of the educational process, both as cultural reference of the building practice and in relation to the practice of restoration of such buildings.